kite-sdk/kite-examples/dataset-staging/README.md

-# Cloudera Development Kit - Examples Module
+# Kite - Examples Module

-The Examples Module is a collection of CDK examples that demonstrate how the CDK can help you solve your problems using Hadoop.
+The Examples Module is a collection of Kite examples that demonstrate how Kite can help you solve your problems using Hadoop.

 ## Example - Staging data into persistent storage

-CDK Datasets can store data in [Parquet][par], which is a file format that stores data organized by column rather than by record.
+Kite Datasets can store data in [Parquet][par], which is a file format that stores data organized by column rather than by record.
 Because Parquet files keep the data in contiguous chunks by column, appending new records to a dataset requires rewriting substantial portions of existing an file or